RollerCoaster Tycoon

 RollerCoaster Tycoon is a series of construction and management simulation games about building and managing an amusement park.
 Each game in the series challenges players with open-ended amusement park management and development, and allowing players to construct and customize their own unique roller coasters and other thrill rides.

 The first game was created by Scottish programmer Chris Sawyer, with assistance from leading figures from the real-world roller coaster and theme park industry.
 The rest of the series contains three other main games, expansion packs, a number of ports, and a mobile instalment.
 A refresh of the series, RollerCoaster Tycoon World, was released in November 2016, and followed up by RollerCoaster Tycoon Adventures for Nintendo Switch in 2018 and PC in 2019.

-Licensing for the series is currently held by Atari Interactive, who renewed their deal with Chris Sawyer on 11 October 2022, for ten more years.
+RollerCoaster Tycoon was published by Hasbro Interactive; Infogrames published the sequel RollerCoaster Tycoon 2.
+Licensing for the series remained with the company renamed Atari Interactive in 2003, who renewed their deal with Chris Sawyer on 11 October 2022, for ten more years.
+With Roller Coaster Tycoon 3, Atari, Inc. became the publisher.